-The NZFBF, with guidance from the Rates and Credit Markets Committees, and the Board, will publish or make available the rationale of any proposed material change in its Methodology.
+NZFBF, in consultation with the NZFMAs' Rates and Credit Markets Committees, and the NZFBF Board, will publish or make available the rationale of any proposed material change in its Methodology.
 A material change would be defined as, but not limited to, any change to the methodology that would alter the definition or representativeness of the benchmark, the calculation of the benchmark, the format in which it is released and/or the timing of that release.

 Material changes to the methodology will be communicated to subscribers and stakeholders via a consultation with adequate time for response.
-Following the consultation's close, the Rates and Credit Markets Committees, and/or a NZFBF Working Group will consider the feedback.
-A summary of the feedback and proposed next steps will be published following this process, for further comment before a final decision is made by the Board.
+Following the consultation's close, the NZFMAs' Rates and Credit Markets Committees, and/or a NZFBF Working Group will consider the feedback.
+A summary of the feedback and proposed next steps will be published following this process, for further comment before a final decision is made by the NZFBF Board.

-The NZFBF will provide, at a minimum, one month's notice, via a market notice, for the implementation of the change which would be guided by consultation feedback.
+NZFBF will provide, at a minimum, one month's notice, via a market notice, for the implementation of the change which would be guided by consultation feedback.

-Minor changes that do not meet the material change definition above will be discussed by the NZFBF, the Rates and Credit Markets Committees, and the Board before being implemented.
-The change would be implemented via a market notice with a notice period.
+Minor changes that do not meet the material change definition above will be discussed by NZFBF, in consultation with the NZFMAs' Rates and Credit Markets Committees, and the NZFBF Board before being implemented.
+These non-material changes would be implemented via a market notice, with a minimum two-week notice period.